 - All applicants are expected to attend a CPC meeting to answer questions about their proposals.
 Applicants will be notified regarding the date of the meeting that they should attend. - Each application must be submitted to the CPC using the applications for Eligibility or Funding as a cover sheet.
-Applications must be filled out completely and each question answered fully. - All project and associated materials (such as maps, diagrams, and photos) should be electronically submitted to the attention of Laurie Wilson, Coordinator, Community Preservation Committee, at www.wilson@hamiltonma.gov. - The applicant must receive endorsements from any relevant municipal boards, committees or departments, interest groups or community organizations.
+Applications must be filled out completely and each question answered fully. - All project and associated materials (such as maps, diagrams, and photos) should be electronically submitted to the attention of the Coordinator. - The applicant must receive endorsements from any relevant municipal boards, committees or departments, interest groups or community organizations.
 For certain types of projects, additional protocols must be followed: - a.
-Historic Preservation: An applicant must seek an evaluation of the historic importance of a structure or landscape by the Historic District Commission prior to submitting an application for its preservation.
+Historic Preservation: An applicant must seek an evaluation of the historic importance of a structure or landscape by the Historic District Commission prior to submitting an application for its preservation. - b.

-b.
 Open Space: An applicant must establish a partnership with the Select Board and the Town Manager prior to submitting an application for the acquisition of open space.